 - Currency: This format requires the participant to enter a number within a range that you set.
-You can choose to apply a currency symbol by selecting the check box and choosing a currency from the dropdown menu.
+If you do not set a range, any number will be accepted.
+You can choose to display a currency symbol by checking ‘Append currency symbol’ and choosing a currency from the dropdown menu.

-- Email: This format requires the participant to enter valid email addresses that have an @ sign and a period.
-You can also select the check box to have users enter their address twice for validation.
+- Email: This format requires the participant to enter an email address including an @ sign and a period.
+Check the box to require participants to enter the address twice for validation.

-- Social Security Number: This format requires the participant to enter a series of numbers in the ###-##-#### format.
+- Social Security Number: This format requires the participant to enter a numbers in the ###-##-#### format.

 - U.S. ZIP Code: This format requires the participant to enter exactly five digits.

 - U.S. ZIP Code + 4: This format requires the participant to enter exactly five or nine digits.